StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 ![Disable OpenTelemetry Tracing](../../../.gitbook/assets/otel_disable_tracing.png)

 This will disable the code routing through the OpenTelemetry Lambda Layer and restore your Lambda to the original running state

-## Upgrade

-To upgrade your OpenTelemetry Lambda Layer to tha the latest version, including your Lambda function using them the layer follow these steps:

-* Make sure you installed the latest [AWS v2 StackPack](../../../../stackpacks/integrations/aws/aws.md)
-* After you installed the latest StackPack there should be a new version for the `stackstate-otel-nodejs` lambda layer
-  * This can be confirmed by heading over to your [AWS Lambda Layers](https://console.aws.amazon.com/lambda/home#/layers) page
-  * Clicking on the `stackstate-otel-nodejs` layer to enter and view the details of the layer
-  * The `Created` box on the right side should have a relative new time when it was created.
-  * Alternatively you can head over to any of you current Lambda Functions that is currently using the `stackstate-otel-nodejs` layer and compare what version they are using against the version that is displayed under the `Version` block for the layer.
-* Head over to all your Lambda functions using the OpenTelemetry `stackstate-otel-nodejs` layer
-  * Scroll down to the `Layers` section, and click the `Edit` button on the right side
-  * Change the version for the `stackstate-otel-nodejs` layer to the latest version.

-## Uninstall

-TODO:

-## Problems, Solutions and Debugging

-TODO:

 ## See also